insilichem/gpathfinder/README.rst

 New format for the `.pdb` files of the output that can be imported as a MD movie in UCSF Chimera.

-New `trajectory.pdb` in the output.
+New `trajectory.pdb` file in the output.
 For each solution, shows the trajectory of the ligand, taking its center as a reference.

 Command to lauch the program is now `gpath run` instead of `gaudi run` to ensure compatibility with GaudiMM.